What Is a TACACS Server? TACACS+ Explained vs RADIUS Guide

 The best, most secure TACACS server setup requires a trusted provider and two or more dedicated, hardened virtual machines (VMs) and/or bare metal servers to maximize security and uptime.

-During setup, you’ll want to enable encryption, implement granular role-based access control, integrate directories for centralized management, document all policies and procedures, and conduct regular testing to identify errors and inefficiencies.
+Implementation should enable encryption, implement granular role-based access control, integrate directories for centralized management, document all policies and procedures, and conduct regular testing.

 Beyond TACACS: Adding RADIUS for End-User Access